Blackwater Estuary Walk

-Left along the towpath to the waterfront and the lock gates manned by the rugged lock keeper.
+We walk to our left along the towpath to the waterfront and the lock gates manned by the lock keeper.
 “The Old Ship” and “The Jolly Sailor” are the focus of much attention; but we will look forward to their hospitality when we return.

-Heybridge path provide a narrow footbridge that takes us to the far side of the canal and up to the sea wall.
-From here we look across to Northey Island and as the tide is low we can make out the edge of the causeway that links the island to the mainland at low water.
+The narrow footbridge leads to the far side of the canal and up to the sea wall.
+From here we look across to Northey Island and as the tide is low we can make out the edge of the causeway that links the island to the mainland near Maldon.
 Today, mud has taken over from sea water but that encourages the marsh birds to search for food and brings pleasure to those with binoculars.
-The pathway is wide and dry despite the storm of the previous day and to the right the lake and waterways are partly fenced for in the summer there were warning notices advising of the presence of harmful algae – harmful to animals and people.
+The pathway is wide and dry despite the storm of the previous day and to the right the lake and waterways are sometimes fenced for in the summer and dog walkers are warned of harmful algae.

-Essex marshes racing to meet each other across the main Blackwater river channel at Maldon
+The views are amazing as the Essex marshes race to meet each other across the main Blackwater channel at Maldon.

-Striding along the path our gentle rhythm is broken as we stand aside to let the wobbling cyclists pass – it irritates, I wonder why, but I wanted to keep my momentum going; the irritation soon passes for there are those who wish they could be irritated.
-To the left the ancient railings and chained gate protect those at rest in the tidy cemetery – no way for us to enter and say a few quiet prayers for those at peace.
+Striding along the path our gentle rhythm is broken as we stand aside to let the wobbling cyclists pass – it irritates, I wonder why, but I wanted to keep my momentum going; the irritation soon passes for there are those who wish they could be irritated as to the left the ancient railings and chained gate protect those at rest in the tidy cemetery – no way for us to enter and say a few quiet prayers for those at peace.

 Autumn harvest of rose hips close to the haven for winter birds